 - Your baby has seizures or something that appears to be an allergic reaction to the vaccine.

 In addition to rashes, lumps are also a common side effect of some vaccines.
-You can read about babies that got a knot in their leg after the 4 months vaccination here.
+You can read here about babies that got a knot in their leg after the 4 months vaccination.

 One side effect of the DtaP, as well as the MMR that was earlier feared, was autism.
-This connection, however, turned out to be false and based on fake data.
-You can read more about the vaccine autism scam here.
+This connection, however, is highly disputed and not something to fear.

 I hope this helps,